Senior Gleaners of San Diego County

 Become a volunteer gleaner

 Gleaners must be at least age 55.
-There is no minimum time requirement, but most members volunteer two or three hours on 2-3 days per month.
+There is no minimum time requirement, but most members volunteer three to four hours on 2-3 days per month.

 Fruit gleaners must be fit enough to spend 2-3 hours during a session picking fruit and sometimes walking on sloped and uneven surfaces.
-Produce gleaning happens only one morning each week.
+Fruit gleaning happens only one morning each week.

 Grocery gleaners ride in a van for 2-3 hours making several stops to load grocery items into a van.
 The gleaner van travels Tuesday through Friday mornings.